esnitkin914/Comparative_Genomics/day1_afternoon/README.md

 4) Examine onlysnp vcf file and check how many high quality SNPs we end up with.

-5) Load files into IGV and examine annotations of variants in or around cardiolipin synthases in filtered vcf file - \*_filter_gatk.vcf.
-Use VRE_daptoS_gene_annot.gff3, VRE_daptoS_ref_strain.fasta, relevant bam and vcf files for IGV
+5) Load files into IGV and examine annotations of variants in or around cardiolipin synthases.
+You would need - VRE_daptoS_gene_annot.gff3, VRE_daptoS_ref_strain.fasta, relevant bam and vcf files for visualizing the alignments/variants in IGV.

 Exercise: Colistin resistance in Acinetobacter
 ----------------------------------------------